 Refugee and immigrant workers improve your bottom line.
 Many immigrants that come into the United States are highly skilled, hold advanced degrees and come with unique skill sets, experiences and perspectives.
 Strengthened by adversity, they make capable, resilient, and loyal employees.
 The Institute’s employment specialists offer comprehensive employment services that provide employer satisfaction and increase employee retention rates.
 Employment services are free to both employers and program participants.
-The Institute has two employment programs, Nursing Assistant Training and Accelerated Employment.
+The Institute has two industry-specific employment programs, Nursing Assistant Training and Hotel Housekeeping/Hospitality, as well as one general employment program, Accelerated Employment.

 The benefits for employers are many: